bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 Can we build this table just by looking at the Bitcoin blockchain?
 Unfortunately, we can't:
 The main thing that's missing is an indication of when the node first saw a transaction that has been later confirmed in a block.
 With that knowledge we can say that the fee-rate of that transaction was the exact value required to confirm within the number of blocks it actually took to be confirmed.
-For instance, if we see transaction `t` when the blockchain is at height `1000` and then we notice that `t` has been included in block `1006`, we can clearly say that the fee-rate paid by `t` was the exact value required to get confirmed within the next `6` blocks.
+For instance, if we see transaction `t` when the blockchain is at height `1000` and then we notice that `t` has been included in block `1006`, we can deduce that the fee-rate paid by `t` was the exact value required to get confirmed within the next `6` blocks.

-So to build our model, we first need to gather this data.
+So to build our model, we first need to gather this data, and machine learning needs a *lot* of data to work well.

 #### The data logger

 The [data logger] is built with the purpose of collecting all the data we need, and it's MIT licensed open source software written in Rust.

-We start by saving when a transaction enter our node's mempool: to be more efficient and precise we should not only call the RPC endpoints but listen to [ZMQ] events.
-Luckily the newly-released Bitcoin Core 0.21.0 added a new [ZMQ] topic called `zmqpubsequence`, that sends a notification for mempool (and block) events.
-The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to avoid making extra RPC calls.
+We need to register the moment in time when transactions enter in the node's mempool; to be efficient and precise we should not only call the RPC endpoints but listen to [ZMQ] events.
+Luckily, the just released bitcoin core 0.21.0 added a new [ZMQ] topic `zmqpubsequence` notifying mempool events (and block events).
+The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to make less RPC calls.

 We are not only interested in the timestamp of the transaction entering the mempool, but also how many blocks it will take until the same transaction is confirmed.
 In the final dataset this field is called `confirms_in`[^blocks target]; if `confirms_in = 1` it means the transaction is confirmed in the first block created after it has been seen for the first time.

 Another critical piece of information logged by the data logger is the `fee_rate` of the transaction, since the absolute fee value paid by a bitcoin transaction is not available nor derivable given only the transaction itself, as the inputs don't have explicit amounts.

-All this data (apart from the time of the transaction entering in the mempool) can actually be reconstructed simply by looking at the blockchain: however, querying the bitcoin node can be fairly slow, and I want to be able to recreate the ML dataset rapidly[^fast] while iterating on the model training, for example whenever I need to modify or add a new field.
+All this data (apart from the time of the transaction entering in the mempool) can actually be reconstructed simply by looking at the blockchain.
+However, querying the bitcoin node can be fairly slow, and during the model training iterations we want to recreate the ML dataset rapidly[^fast], for example whenever we need to modify or add a new field.

 For these reasons, the logger is split into two parts: a process listening to the events sent by our node, which creates raw logs, and then a second process that uses these logs to create the final CSV dataset.
 Raw logs are self-contained: for example, they contain all the previous transaction output values for every relevant transaction.
 This causes some redundancy, but in this case it's better to trade some efficiency for more performance